Justis-Lamanna/rayscode/readme.md

 Note: Reading followed by writing will *swap* the string!

-### Infinity
+### Size
-rays3c marks a special character, called the infinity character.
-This could be considered analogous to a null in a standard programming language, although takes on additional roles in rayscode.
-In the case of I/O, this marks that all characters should be read from input, or the whole stack should be read to output.
+rays3c marks the size character, which is the length of the stack at the time of evaluation.

 ```
-rays3c raysT
+rays3 rays2 rays2 rays2 rays2 rays3c
 =>
-//retrieves every character typed, and places on the stack
+//3, 2, 2, 2, 2, 5
 ```

 ### If/Else (NE)